 Try saying “not right now.”
 If saying “no” doesn’t feel right, try saving tasks for a future date.
 Keep these in your task lists for a rainy day, but don’t bog down your productivity with things you don’t have time for.

 We all know the feeling of logging on first thing in the morning and getting bombarded with an overfull Inbox.
 Suddenly, your carefully-structured mental to-do list goes out the window, and you spend your whole morning triaging and responding to emails.
 Logging on to a disorganized workspace can be a huge drain.
-Instead of encouraging deep work and boosting your productivity, it’s a constant distraction.

 In order to prevent these types of mornings, set yourself up for success the night before.
 Before you log off for the day, spend five minutes looking over your task list for the next day.
-Knowing what’s going to be on your plate is the best way to get started on your productive day.
+Knowing what’s going to be on your plate is the best way to get started on your productive workday.

 Problem: You and your team spend precious time chasing information and approvals.